bmatusiak/c9pm/README.md

     c9pm install python33

-All packages are installed in `~/lib/pkg`, binaries are symlinked in `~/bin` which is the user's path.
+All packages are installed in `~/lib/pkg`, binaries are symlinked in `~/bin` which is in the user's path.

 Contributing
 ------------